AshleyYakeley/NixVirt/README.md

 Currently `virtdeclare` only controls libvirt domains and networks.

-* A object definition will replace any previous definition with that UUID.
+* An object definition will replace any previous definition with that UUID.
 The name of a definition can change, but libvirt will not allow two objects of the same type with the same name.

 * For domains, active means running.